ADHD Explained

 A Day in the Life of a Woman with ADHD

 I only learned about ADHD when ‘slow processing’ was suggested as the cause of my son’s difficulties at college.
-I began to look into ADHD and grief set in for the child I had been.
+I began to look into the condition and grief set in for the child I had been.
 ‘This is me,’ I realised.
-‘This is my life, this is why I struggled so much at school, failed exams because I would misinterpret the question or not be able to memorise the answers.
-This is why I have failed at courses in spite of being passionate about the subjects.
-This is why'… and so it goes on.
-I am still on a path to learn all I can but I know, despite not yet having a diagnosis, that I have ADHD.
+‘This is my life, this is why I struggled so much at school’ - not only with learning because I too had slow processing and an absolutely dreadful memory, but also with poor time keeping and organisation.
+I failed tests and exams because I would misinterpret the question or fail to memorise the answers.
+‘This is why I have failed in education’ - let’s see: I got an E in Art; my only A’ level, I dropped out of fashion design, nutritional therapy and medical herbalism.
+‘This is why I have failed careers’ - secretarial work (that was boring anyway), being a chef (way too stressful) and let’s face it, I don’t think you could describe me as a successful Yoga teacher!
+The list of why’s goes on and on.
+I am still on a path to learning all I can but I know, despite not yet having a diagnosis, that I have ADHD; I tick ALL the boxes.

 The world isn’t set up for people like me.
-And while I am today, in the mood to laugh at myself, I am often in tears of frustration, low mood or needing to retreat from the world; I really struggle to be me at times.
+And while I am today, in the mood to laugh at myself, I am often in tears of frustration, low mood paralysed by pracrastination or needing to retreat from the world; I really struggle to be me at times.
+I mask who I really am much of the time; I’m not even sure who that is; I have so many personality types to suit who I’m with.
 But I thought that writing about a day in my life (while making myself feel vulnerable), might resonate with some of my readers and encourage others to be more understanding of those who struggle with the condition.
+I have written this straight from my brain, so it may sound muddled or confusing - that’s just me!

 Waking up: